Ghost-Recon131/APT-A1/README.md

 ### clean.sh
 Deletes the compiled binary 'assign1' as well as any .out files generated during testing.

+### fixCRLF.sh
+Removes CRLF line endings from all .expout files.

 ### test.sh
-Calls "clean.sh" then "build.sh".
+Calls "clean.sh", "build.sh" then "fixCRLF.sh".
 It then inputs the provided sample environment and matches the output to the expected output.
 This process is then repeated for all the tests I have written.
 At then end, it outputs the results of the comparison.
 Such as :

 ```
 Files sampleTest/sample01.out and sampleTest/sample01.expout are identical